 Embodying many elements of tradition and modernity, the piece imitates the reflection of the traditional mirror pond as a physical object, suspended from the ceiling, performing to the audience as a three-dimensional mirrored image hovering magically in the air.

-The juxtapositions within this piece are appropriate in considering Iwasaki’s artwork’s relationship to Orientalism and Japanese modernity.
-This work reflects upon the ways in which architecture has been influential in the development of conceptions of Japanese national identity, along with the opposed concept of Westernization in Japanese culture.
+The juxtapositions within this piece are appropriate in considering Iwasaki’s artwork’s relationship to Orientalism2 and Japanese modernity3.
+This work reflects upon how architecture has been influential in the development of conceptions of Japanese national identity, along with the opposed concept of Westernization in Japanese culture.

-As you stand peering at the piece eye level, or sit below the flying building looking up as it seemingly grows before your eyes, you are immersed in the cultural identify of Japan that includes reverence for the past and tradition while simultaneously embracing modernity and futurism.
+As you stand to peer at the piece’s eye level or sit below the flying building looking up as it seemingly grows before your eyes, you are immersed in Japan’s cultural identity that includes reverence for the past and tradition while simultaneously embracing modernity and futurism.

 The beauty and the intertextual meaning is paramount.
 It demonstrates the ways in which national identity is not static but a progression of complex and continuing negotiations between fluctuating domestic and international circumstances.